lsst-dm/dmtn-124/index.rst

 Automated notebook execution
 ----------------------------

-For more analytic flows, especially ones that correlate metrics values with astronomical data derived quantities or facility properties, it is clear that notebooks provide a superior environment for developing deep dive interactive analyses for quantities of interest. (example) [KSK: I don't know of an example]
+For more analytic flows, especially ones that correlate metrics values with astronomical data derived quantities or facility properties, it is clear that notebooks provide a superior environment for developing deep dive interactive analyses for quantities of interest.

 However, we don't wish to surrender the great value that there is in continuous monitoring without human intervention.
 We are therefore developing a harness for automated notebook execution using tokenized parameters and publication of data or reports from them.
 This also permits the automated publication of quality reports, such as Stack characterisation reports that accompany official software releases, as well as nightly summary reports that summarize machine-readable properties of observatory operations.
 The automated notebook-based publication system is described in `SQR-029 <https://sqr-029.lsst.io>`_.